Here are some of our company policies

 Take a day to day responsibility for ensuring minimal energy and water.

 waste and encourage all Secure Security Guards Ltd users to do the

 We will share this policy with all who use our Secure Security Guards Ltd and make it available if requested.

 CONTRACTOR ASSESSMENT POLICY

-This Control of Contractors Policy identifies the requirements and responsibilities for business delivery when commissioning a contractor to undertake work for on behalf of the company.
+This Control of Contractors Policy identifies the requirements and responsibilities for business delivery when commissioning a contractor to undertake work on behalf of the company.